thomasxm/MyHHC23-TXM-WriteUp/docs/easter_eggs.md

 downloadFishImages();
 ```

-Isn't it nice to have all the fish?
+Isn't it nice to have all the fishes in your bucket?

 ### Images